 When does easyJet release flights?
-(2026 guide)
+(2026 and 2027)

 Modern airport terminal with departure gates and aircraft visible through glass windows